nodejs/node/doc/api/deprecations.md

 Type: End-of-Life

-The AsyncHooks Sensitive API was never documented and had various minor issues.
+The AsyncHooks sensitive API was never documented and had various minor issues.
 Use the `AsyncResource` API instead.
 See
 <https://github.com/nodejs/node/issues/15572>.